-Brie Bella’s Husband Says Brie’s Sister Nikki Has ‘More Influence’ Over Brie’s Pregnancy Than Him
+Brie Bella’s Husband Says Her Sister Nikki Has ‘More Influence’ Over Her Pregnancy Than He Does

 To his credit, Bryan seemed to understand that he wasn’t going to win this battle.

 “One of my big problems in life is that Nicole has more influence on Brie than I do.
+It is true.
 It’s happening right now, right in front of us!
 You and I have spoken for hours about how we want a surprise and it takes five minutes of Nicole saying ‘hey, we can hit piñatas together.’
 Sold!”
 Bryan said.

-Previously, Nikki and Brie have discussed the difficulties of getting their husbands interested in sex during their pregnancy.
-Brie, who is currently pregnant with her second child, said Bryan was very weird about it the first time around, and told her sister, who’s pregnant for the first time, that men often get weird about sex during the first pregnancy.
+Previously, Nikki and Brie have discussed the difficulties of getting their husbands interested in intimacy during their pregnancy.
+Brie, who is currently pregnant with her second child, said Bryan was very weird about it the first time around.
+She then told her sister, who’s pregnant for the first time, that men often get weird about the topic during the first pregnancy.